thingsboard/thingsboard.github.io/docs/reference/rest-api.md

 ## Swagger UI

-Thingsboard REST API may be explored using Swagger UI.
+ThingsBoard REST API may be explored using Swagger UI.
 You can explore REST API of the live-demo server using this **[Swagger UI link.](https://demo.thingsboard.io/swagger-ui.html)**

-Once you will install Thingsboard server you can open UI using the following URL:
+Once you will install ThingsBoard server you can open UI using the following URL:

 ```
 http://YOUR_HOST:PORT/swagger-ui.html